lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If a single minion cannot perform a mandatory action or has two or more different mandatory actions, then they are “stuck” and cannot perform any action (this does not prevent your other minions from performing actions, however).

-A mandatory action provided by a card in play needs only to be performed once per turn if the minion unlocks afterwards, they're free to take any other action.
+A mandatory action provided by a card in play needs only to be performed once per turn.
+If the minion unlocks afterwards, they're free to take any other action.

 #### Types of Actions